TheThreadMaster/AI-Powered-Antivirus/docs/AI_Shield_Report.md

 ### Background

 In an era of increasing cyber threats, organizations require sophisticated security solutions that can detect, analyze, and respond to threats in real-time.
 Traditional antivirus solutions rely primarily on signature-based detection, which is ineffective against zero-day attacks and polymorphic malware.
-AI Shield addresses these limitations by implementing a multi-layered security approach that combines:
+AI-Powered Antivirus addresses these limitations by implementing a multi-layered security approach that combines:

 - **Machine Learning**: Anomaly-based detection for unknown threats
 - **Behavioral Analysis**: Sandbox execution to observe file behavior